Name Change in Hawaii

 A name change, whether as a result of marriage, divorce, or something else, is a fact of life for many people.

-When you make that change, you'll need to notify the DMV to ensure that the change is reflected on your documents―specifically, your driver's license, title, and registration forms.
+When you make that change, you'll need to notify the DOT to ensure that the change is reflected on your documents―specifically, your driver's license, title, and registration forms.

 Before you go to the office, it's best to first change your name with the Social Security Administration (SSA).
-Give the agency at least 48 hours to process your request.
 Visit the agency's site for details on how to change your name with the SSA.

 Simply bring in your old registration card along with a necessary evidentiary document (i.e., marriage license, divorce decree, court order, etc.).
 A duplicate registration certificate fee may apply, depending on the county.

 Changing your name on your vehicle title involves a bit more effort if the document is in the files of a lienholder.
 If this is the case, you will need to contact the lienholder and ask for a temporary release of the document to the DMV.